 Next up for alms was Painswick.
 I’d seen on the map that I would be passing very close to Prinknash Abbey, a working Christian monastery, and so I considered popping in to say hello.
 Unfortunately time wouldn’t afford the luxury as I needed to cover six miles that morning and so I pressed on to the town.
 It looked small on the map – a nice contrast to Cheltenham, but with a fraction of the people would I get a fraction of the food?
 I sensed chips wouldn’t be on the menu today.

-So Londis it had to be.
-I began by standing a little way from the door but after a while moved closer to make my intentions clearer.
-I then parked my bags in an alleyway and waited.
-Shortly after I had positioned myself a wealthy looking woman – no doubt retired – wearing Hunter wellington boots and a blue cape glided in, her gaze fixed resolutely ahead as she passed me.
-A minute or so later an old woman tottered by and joined her inside.
-I heard them chatting for a good while before the first woman glided back out, again doing her best to avoid acknowledging the strange robed figure hovering to her side.
-Some time after that a dapper man of about sixty strolled in, after whom an old woman, quite possibly not the same as the first, shuffled out.
+I began by standing a little way from the door but after a while moved closer.
+I parked my bags in an alleyway and waited.
+One wealthy looking woman – probably retired – wearing Hunter wellington boots and a blue cape glided in, her gaze fixed ahead as she passed me.
+A minute or so later an old woman tottered by and joined her.
+I heard them chatting inside for a good while before the first woman glided back out.
+Several minutes after that a dapper looking man of about sixty strolled in, after whom an old woman, possibly not the same as the first, shuffled out.
 I can’t remember if this is exactly how events unfolded but you get my drift: there weren’t many people about and none of them seemed interested in me.

 “I’ve got three pounds.
 That’s a paper for me and something for you.
 What do you want?”

 I was elated.
 “I think something filling would be good.”